stolostron/rhacm-docs/manage_cluster/rel_img_disconn.md

   After running this command for each resource you want to add, the list of available release images will be available.

-5. Alternately you can paste the image url directly in the the create cluster console in Red Hat Advanced Cluster Management for Kubernetes.
+5. Alternately you can paste the image url directly in the the create cluster console in Red Hat Advanced Cluster Management.
 This will create new clusterImageSets if they do not exist.

-6. View the list of currently available release images in the Advanced Cluster Management for Kubernetes console when you are creating a cluster.
+6. View the list of currently available release images in the Red Hat Advanced Cluster Management console when you are creating a cluster.